starkware-libs/starknet-specs/starknet_vs_ethereum_node_apis.md

 # General

-This document provides information to developers who wish to work with StarkNet's node RPC API and are familiar with Ethereum's RPC API.
+This document provides information to developers who wish to work with Starknet's node RPC API and are familiar with Ethereum's RPC API.
 The document focuses on existing APIs, specifically targeting distributed application developers.